 The next thing to consider is the color, which may surprise some people.

 This is actually not as important as the size but is worth mentioning.

-Darker colors may have a contrast dark enough to make the black pieces a little bit harder to
+Darker colors may have a contrast dark enough to make the black pieces a little bit harder to spot.

 Lighter colors can also face the same issue, it makes the white pieces less observable.

 Darker colors are harder to see than their light counterparts.

 This becomes even more important when the chess box is also used as a board since it’s annoying to play when you can see the thing!